emicklei/melrose-docs/content/docs/newbies/commands.md

 ---
 title: "Commands"
-description: "Melrose comes with commands for common tasks."
+description: "The melrose tool comes with commands for common tasks."
-lead: "Melrose comes with commands for common tasks."
+lead: "The melrose tool comes with commands for common tasks."
 date: 2020-10-13T15:21:01+02:00
 lastmod: 2020-10-13T15:21:01+02:00
 draft: false